grzegorz-ozanski/rpn/README.md

 ```

 ### Coverage Tests:
+To run the coverage tests and generate a report, follow these steps:
 1 .Download and install OpenCppCoverage tool from [OpenCppCoverage](https://github.com/OpenCppCoverage/OpenCppCoverage)
 2. Install the [ReportGenerator](https://reportgenerator.io) tool globally, so that it can be used for a C++ projects as well:
 ```bash